sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/okta-dcr.md

 {{< img src="/img/dcr/okta/step_13.png" alt="Step 13" >}}

 The next step is to generate a token and use it for accessing our **OKTA API**.
 We'll use Postman for this.
-You will need your token URL which is also the well-known URL for your organisation.
+You will need your token URL which is also the well-known URL for your organization.
 For this guide you'll use `https://[org].okta.com/oauth2/default/v1/token`

 Your Postman request should contain the following body, where `"client_id"` and `"client_secret"` are the credentials you got from the developer portal: